open-mv-sandbox/dacti/readme.md

 ## Daicon

 Daicon containers are a wrapping file format, made to make file self-description and versioning easier.
 They let a file format describe itself using a UUID and semantic version.
-Additionally, they provide a flexible way to define named and versioned regions of data in the file, called "interfaces".
+Additionally, they provide a flexible way to define named and versioned regions of data in the file, called "components".

 For more information, see the [draft daicon specification](docs/daicon.md).